 As we have launched a new Reablement and Independence Service, we have also agreed new working patterns and you must be prepared to work as per an agreed shift schedule, including working some evenings and weekends.
 Further details can be discussed with the hiring manager at any stage of the recruitment process, or at interview should you be shortlisted.

 - To work as a member of a community based multidisciplinary team.

-- Use Physiotherapy expertise to assess, implement, evaluate and review plans for service users and carers, enabling them to achieve maximum independence in their own homes.
+- Use Occupational therapy expertise to assess, implement, guide care plans for service users and carers, enabling them to achieve maximum independence in their own homes or residential settings.

 - Provide a broad range of support to clients who have physical or mental health problems, learning difficulties, dependencies or who are elderly.